In Time of Few Mall Developments, New Mall Debuts, Another Major Mall Remodels

 For four years, CenterCal was in talks with Lin on bringing a retail center to the space.
 Negotiations were successful.
 In 2017, the hotel was demolished, and the 215,000-square-foot retail center was constructed in its place.
 Wardy declined to state how much money it cost to develop the center, but a 2017 Los Angeles Times story said it was $100 million.

 2nd & PCH is anchored by a Whole Foods supermarket, which opened on Oct.
 23, but fashion will be a big deal at the space.
-Fashion retail is anchored by an Urban Outfitters and a Lululemon Athletica that also opened on Oct.
+Fashion retail is anchored by an Urban Outfitters and a Lululemon Athletica.
+The Lululemon opened on Oct.
 24.

 Other fashion retailers include Johnny Was, Free People and a location for Linne’s, which is a Seal Beach, Calif., boutique.
 Surf brand Vissla is also scheduled to open a boutique, according to the retail center’s website.